Skip to main content

 Credential Management

-All credentials (passwords and SSH private keys) are encrypted with AES-256-GCM before storage.
-The master encryption key is stored in your OS keyring:
+All credentials (passwords, SSH private keys, kubeconfigs) are encrypted with Argon2id key derivation and AES-256-GCM before storage.
+The master encryption key is stored in your OS keyring (via go-keyring):

 • macOS — Keychain